Multilevel Network Item Response Modeling for Discovering Differences Between Innovation and Regular School Systems in Korea: Introduction

-However, the innovation school program has received mixed reviews regarding its success \citep[e.g.,][]{Bae:14, Baek:14, Kim:11}.
-Opponents focused on that the innovation school program fails to meet the academic needs of students.
-Advocates claimed that the innovation school system should rather be evaluated based on non-cognitive outcomes rather than cognitive outcomes, as the system aimed to stimulate students' non-cognitive skills, such as creativity, ethics, and autonomy.
-Research has also shown varied results in regard to the effectiveness of the innovation school program on students' non-cognitive outcomes \citep{Jang:14, Kim:14, Kim:16, Cho:16}.
-For instance, \citet{Nah:13} reported that the innovation school program made a positive impact on students' psychological attributes. \citet{Min:17} showed that students in innovation schools showed higher school satisfaction levels compared with regular school students.
-On the other hand, \citet{Sung:14} reported that there was little difference in students' academic stress and class attitudes between the two school systems.
-An additional issue is that most analysis that has been done commonly relies on simple comparisons between the two school programs \citep{Min:17}.
-Hence, there is a strong need for studies and methods that enable us to make an in-depth examination on the program differences and provide additional insights on the issue.
-The current study is motivated by this practical need and therefore aims at proposing and applying a novel data analytic approach that can shed new light on how the innovation school program is different from the regular school program.
+However, the innovation school program has received mixed reviews \citep[e.g.,][]{Bae:14, Baek:14, Kim:11}.
+Critics have pointed out that the innovation school system fails to improve the academic performance of students \citep[e.g.,][]{Kim:11, Baek:14}.
+Advocates have claimed that the innovation school system should be evaluated based on non-cognitive outcomes rather than cognitive outcomes, because the system aims to stimulate non-cognitive skills, such as creativity, ethics, and autonomy, in addition to reducing stress and improving mental well-being \citep[e.g.,][]{Nah:13, Min:17}.
+Researchers have attempted to measure non-cognitive outcomes of the innovation school program, with varied results \citep{Jang:14, Kim:14, Kim:16, Cho:16}.
+For instance, \citet{Nah:13} reported that the innovation school program has had a positive effect on psychological attributes of students, such as self-esteem, academic efficacy, stress, and depression. \citet{Min:17} showed that innovation school students expressed greater satisfaction with school than regular school students.
+On the other hand, \citet{Sung:14} reported that there are few differences in the academic stress level and class attitudes between students of the two school systems.
+An issue of many of these analyses is that these analyses rely on traditional comparisons between the two school programs, using analysis of variance and $t$-tests \citep{Min:17}.

-To serve on this purpose, we utilize the data from the Gyeonggi Education Panel Study (GEPS), which is a large-scale panel survey on representative samples of K-12 students in the Gyeonggi province.
-The GEPS data offer a unique opportunity to evaluate the innovation school system for the following reasons: First, the Gyeonggi province, the second-largest providence after Seoul, implemented the program for the first time in Korea.
-Second, the GEPS data contain a rich set of student-, teacher-, school-level variables, allowing to examine various non-cognitive outcomes as well as to further investigate teacher- and school-level influences on the student outcomes.